deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 ### Parsing a regular expression
 First, we need to preprocess the string by adding an explicit concatenation operator.
 We're going to use the dot (.) symbol, as described in the paper.
 So for example, the expression **abc** would be converted to **a.b.c** and **(a&#8739;b)c** wound turn into **(a&#8739;b).c**

 The modern implementations use the dot character as "any" metacharacter.
-The modern implementations would also probably build the NFA during parsing instead of creating a postfix expression but doing it this way would let us understand the process more clearly.
+They would also probably build the NFA during parsing instead of creating a postfix expression still doing it this way would let us understand the process more clearly.

 There are several ways of parsing a regular expression.
 We'll follow through Thompson's original paper and that is by converting our expression from **infix** into **postfix** notation.
 This way we can easily apply the operators in the defined order of precedence.

-We won't dwell into the technical details of this algorithm.
-You can check an implementation in less than 40 lines of javascript [here](https://github.com/deniskyashif/regexjs/blob/master/src/parser.js#L1) and a neat explanation with more examples [here](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).
+We won't delve into the technical details of this algorithm.
+You can check my implementation in less than 40 lines of javascript [here](https://github.com/deniskyashif/regexjs/blob/master/src/parser.js#L1) and a neat explanation with more examples [here](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).

 ### Constructing the NFA
 We represent an **NFA state** as an object with the following properties: